-At least when you use the specific words … assessments, monitoring and procedures … means you can think about all of them rather than see all of them as one thing!
+At least when you use specific words … assessments, monitoring, and procedures … means you can think about all of them rather than see all of them as one thing!

 Moving beyond interventions

-Birthing Better Childbirth Preparation skills were developed by hundreds of ordinary fathers and mothers who were faced with ‘standards of care’ in hospitals everywhere.
+Birthing Better online birth class is full of skills that were developed by hundreds of ordinary fathers and mothers who were faced with ‘standards of care’ in hospitals everywhere.
 When the skills were developed there were no or few choices.
 That means early Birthing Better families were going to experience AMPs whether they liked, wanted or needed any of them.
 Birthing Better families did not want to be passive.
 They developed birth and birth-coaching skills and used them.